 - Keep the password blank and enter a username.

 - Enter username and password wrong.

-The more you know about the form requirement and developed page, the more scenarios that you can come up with to test the Gmail login screen thoroughly.
-There are going to be plenty of combinations but that would require more time to test and exhaustive testing is not practical, though possible.
+The more you know about the form requirement and developed page, the more scenarios you can develop to test the Gmail login screen thoroughly.
+There will be plenty of combinations, but that would require more time to test, and exhaustive testing is not practical, though possible.

 So, you have to choose the test cases that are more important for the product risk.
 I hope you have found value in this information.
 Let me know if you need more information or have any suggestions.